Advancements

 }

 Now, the next step is to fill the list with our generators.
-To do so, we add one or more generators as static classes and then add an instance of each of them to the currently empty list in the constructor parameter.
+To do so, we can either add generators as classes or lambdas, and then add an instance of each of them to the currently empty list in the constructor parameter.

 @Override